United States • Born on November 17th

 Philip joined Watsi on April 22nd, 2014.
-Eleven months ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+One year ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Philip's most recent donation traveled 8,800 miles to support Koemhong, a second grader from Cambodia, to fund knee surgery so he can walk and play.

 Philip has funded healthcare for 39 patients in 10 countries.